Saunved/mint-css/docs/class-list.md

 ## Buttons
 class name | purpose
 -----------|-----------
-.btn | defines a button filled with a primary background color .btn-outline | defines a button with an outline .btn-small | defines a small button
+.btn | defines a button
+.btn-outline | defines a button with an outline .btn-small | defines a small button
 .btn-large | defines a large button